geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 * Enable/disable the use of the layer cached tiles  (if checked, the *Tiled=true* URL parameter will be added to the WMS request and to [use tiles cached with GeoWebCache](https://docs.geoserver.org/latest/en/user/geowebcache/using.html#direct-integration-with-geoserver-wms))

 * Decide to display the image as a single tile or as multiple tiles

+* Set the layer *Legend* with custom *Width* and *Height* options.
+Both of these field values if greater than the default legend's size of 12, then the custom values gets applied on the legend width and height display property

+* A preview of the legend is shown with the applied custom values from Legend fields above.

 ## Style